 Supplies for the Flying Saucer Toy:

-- 1 paper plate per flying saucer (we used ones with a solid colour on one side)
+- 1 paper plate per flying saucer (we used coloured paper plates with white on one side and a solid colour on one side)

-- stickers to decorate (we used multi-coloured paper reinforcers because they looked like little windows or lights!)
+- Stickers to decorate (we used neon adhesive paper reinforcement stickers because they looked like little windows or lights!)

 - Optional: crayons or markers to decorate

-If you’re looking for another fun and simple outdoor activity for the kids, be sure to check out this Dandelion Counting Race from Hands On: As We Grow.
+If you’re looking for another fun and simple outdoor “make and play” activity for the kids, be sure to check out these Flying Fish Spinners.